Mansouria, Tunisia

-El-Mansuriya or Mansuriya (المنصورية), near Kairouan, Tunisia, was the capital of the Fatimid Caliphate during the rule of the Ismaili Imams al-Mansur bi-Nasr Allah (r.
+El-Mansuriya or Mansuriya (المنصورية), also known as Sabra or Sabra al-Mansuriyya, near Kairouan, Tunisia, was the capital of the Fatimid Caliphate during the rule of the Ismaili Imams al-Mansur bi-Nasr Allah (r.
 946–953) and al-Mu'izz li-Din Allah (r.
 953–975).

 Built between 946 and 972, el-Mansuriya was a walled city holding elaborate palaces surrounded by gardens, artificial pools and water channels.
 It was briefly the centre of a powerful state that encompassed most of North Africa and Sicily.
 It continued to serve as provincial capital of the Zirids until 1057, when it was destroyed by the invading Banu Hilal tribes.
 Any useful objects or relics were scavenged during the centuries that followed.
 Today, only faint traces remain.

 Background

 The Fatimid Caliphate originated in an Ismaili Shia movement launched in Syria by Abd Allah al-Akbar.
 He claimed descent through Ismail, the seventh Shia imam, from the Islamic prophet Muhammad's daughter Fatimah.
 The Fatimid Dynasty is named after Fatimah.
 In 899 Abdullah al-Mahdi Billah became leader of the movement.
 He fled from his enemies to Sijilmasa in Morocco, where he proselytized under the guise of being a merchant.
-El-Mahdi was supported by a noble man named Abu Abdullah al-Shi'i, who organized a Berber uprising that overthrew the Tunisian Aghlabid dynasty, and then invited el-Mahdi to assume the position of imam and caliph.
+El-Mahdi was supported by a nobleman named Abu Abdullah al-Shi'i, who organized a Berber uprising that overthrew the Tunisian Aghlabid dynasty, and then invited el-Mahdi to assume the position of imam and caliph.
 A new capital was established at Mahdia.
 The Fatimid Caliphate grew to include Sicily and to stretch across North Africa from the Atlantic Ocean to Libya.

-The third Fatimid caliph in Ifriqiya was al-Mansur bi-Nasr Allah Abu Tahir Ismail al-Mansur bi-Nasr Allah, an Ismaili Shia leader.
+The third Fatimid caliph in Ifriqiya was al-Mansur bi-Nasr Allah, an Ismaili Shia leader.
 He was invested as Imam on 12 April 946 in el-Mahdia, five weeks before his father died in great pain.
 He took the name el-Mansur, "the victor."
 At the time, el-Mahdia was under siege by the Kharidji rebel Abu Yazid.
 El-Mansur launched his campaign against Abu Yazid, and by August 946 had gained the upper hand in the battle for control of Kairouan.
 After his victory, he decided to found his new capital city at the site of his camp in the battle, just south of Kairouan.
 He laid out the plan immediately after the battle, in 946, although it would take another year of struggle before Abu Yazid was finally defeated.